-VONJO is a prescription medicine used to treat adults with certain types of myelofibrosis (MF) who have a platelet count below 50,000 per microliter.
+VONJO is for adults with certain types of MF who have a platelet count below 50,000 per microliter.
 This indication is approved under accelerated approval based on spleen volume reduction.
 Continued approval for this indication may depend on proof and description of clinical benefit in a confirmatory trial(s).